 Unintentional at the time, but notice how the straps on Riku's chest form an "X", and how he gets possessed by Ansem, an incarnation of Xehanort.
 In Kingdom Hearts 3D: Dream Drop Distance, Sora has a similar "X" on his chest, and Master Xehanort attempts to pull a similar trick with him.
 This is because the "X" is a Recusant's Sigil, which allows Xehanort to track whoever is marked with it; in both cases, Xehanort was tracking the hero to use as a potential vessel.

 Ansem's speech before the first battle with him notes how Riku is simply an adventurous boy who dreams of getting off of his island to explore other worlds.
 Birth By Sleep and Dream Drop Distance both show that he had these very ambitions as a child, and that he lived on the very same island.

 Pretty much everything to do with Xemnas/Unknown, from him calling Sora incomplete and claiming that he looks like "him", to the Ansem Report the player gets after the battle discussing what happens to a person's body after their heart is taken by the Heartless.
 Bonus points for said Ansem Report actually giving the Nobodies their name.

-Also, a locked door puzzle when you have a Keyblade.
+Also, there is a locked door puzzle even though Sora has a Keyblade.

 Genre Blindness: Nearly every villain in the game, including Ansem, who honestly thought darkness was the source of all life in a Disney story.